porsche-design-system/porsche-design-system/packages/components-js/src/components/form/radio-button/radio-button-wrapper.design.md

 ### Single-selection control
 The singular property of a radio button makes it distinct from a checkbox, which allows more than one (or no) item to be selected and for the unselected state to be restored.
 As soon as two options are mutually exclusive, a radio button is used.

+### Hint text
+If needed, add a hint explaining this, for example, ‘Select one option’.

 ### Disabled states
 All types of Radio Buttons are available in disabled state.
 However, disabled states should be avoided whenever possible, as they always tend to disrupt the user and break the user flow.
 Keep in mind: "The best way [to] prevent user error is to make sure that the use cannot make errors in the first place (…)."
 (Donald A. Norman, 2002)